crashoverride777/swifty-ads/README.md

 AdsManager.sharedInstance.removeAll()
 ```

-NOTE: - These methods will set a removedAds bool to true in the ad helpers.
-This ensures you only have to call this method to remove Ads and afterwards all the methods such as
+NOTE: - This method will set a removedAds bool to true in all the ad helpers.
+This ensures you only have to call this method to remove Ads and afterwards all the show methods such as
 ```swift
 AdsManager.sharedInstance.show...
 ```

 will not fire anymore and therefore require no further editing.

-For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or a class using NSCoding and than call it when your app launches.
+For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or a class using NSCoding and than call this method when your app launches.

 - To pause/resume tasks in your app/game when Ads are viewed you can implement the delegate methods if needed